Muzafer Ejupi: Club career

 Ejupi started his career at FK Vardar, where he remained until 2010 when he joined Metalurg Skopje.

 At the beginning of 2012 he moved to Turkey, joining Kartalspor, but left in May of the same year, not earning a single cap for the team.

 That summer Ejupi joined FK Shkëndija, and proved to be in good scoring form, ending up as the number two scorer of the Macedonian First Football League, second only to Jovan Kostovski.
 He remained in form the following season, scoring 15 goals, trailing only behind Dejan Blaževski with 19 and Borče Manevski with 17.

-In the summer of 2014 he moved abroad again, joining the Thai team Songkhla United F.C. for a half-year spell.
+In the summer of 2014 he moved abroad again, joining the Thai team Songkhla United for a half-year spell.

-At the end of the year Ejupi joined Croatia's NK Slaven Belupo, where he became team's top scorer in the season 2015–16.
+At the end of the year Ejupi joined Croatian First Football League club NK Slaven Belupo, where he became team's top scorer in the season 2015–16.
 After the successful season, he decided to move to NK Osijek.
 Ejupi enjoys another fruitful season, leading the scorers list after 24 rounds of the 2016-17 Croatian First Football League.

-On 11 June 2019, Ejupi returned to the Croatia's NK Slaven Belupo.
+On 11 June 2019, Ejupi returned to the Slaven Belupo.
 He signed one-year contract with an option for one more year.

 In December 2019, a statement was released by Ejupi on the Slaven Belupo website which announced his retirement.
 The player stated that he was "tired physically and mentally".